UTNkar/documentation/content/ordsys/backend/user.md

-+++
-title = "The users table"
+---
-menutitle = "Users"
+title: "Users"
-date =  2021-07-08
-LastModifierDisplayName = "Albin Antti" LastModifierEmail = "albin_antti@hotmail.com"
-weight = 2
+weight: 2
-+++
+---

-The users table is accessed by logging in to the admin panel with your account and pressing the *Users* table.
-This will show you a list of all users belonging to your organisation.
-For each user you can also see their staff status.
-If a user has a green checkbox for their staff status, it means that the user account can be used to log in to the Django admin interface.
+The users table within the OrdSys admin panel provides an overview of all user accounts associated with your organization.
+To access this table, log in to the admin panel and select the *Users* table.
+You'll be presented with a list of users, and you can identify accounts with admin privileges by the green checkbox under their staff status—indicating the ability to log into the admin interface.

 ![user list](/images/ordsys/admin/userlist.png)

-## Creating a user
+## Creating a User

-As an organisation admin (Web(b) in the river rafting committee or Binär in the TD-reception committee among others), creating users for your organisation is useful.
-Although an organisation could get by with a single user (since accounts can be shared), using multiple users allow you to get more detailed statistics if using more than one bar, for example.
+For organization admins, creating individual user accounts is beneficial for operational efficiency and detailed statistics, especially if managing more than one bar or service point.

-To create a new user, press the Add user button in the top right of the users table.
-This will take you to the user creation screen where you'll firstly be prompted for a username and a password for the user.
-Note that the username has to be unique, regardless of which organisation it belongs to.
+To add a new user, click the "Add user" button at the top right of the users table.
+You'll be directed to a creation screen where you must enter a unique username and password for the new account.

-### User permissions
+### User Permissions

-As an organisation admin, there are in essence three different account types you can create.
-A normal user, a manager or an admin.
+As an organization admin, you can create three types of accounts: normal users, managers, or admins.

-{{%expand "The different user types (Expandable)" %}}

-Normal users can only access the front-end and are, as the name implies, intended to be used by regular staff.
+**The Different User Types:**

+- **Normal Users**: Have access only to the front-end and are designed for regular staff use.
-A manager account is meant to be used by kitchen and bar managers (köks- och barchef) to change the available menu items in the system.
-These do not have access to the organisation's accounts.
+- **Manager Accounts**: Intended for kitchen and bar managers to adjust available menu items.
+These accounts do not have access to financial or sensitive organization data.

-An admin account is the account type with the most permissions, and is intended to be used by the users mentioned at the top of this page.
-Normally, there shouldn't have to be more than one admin account per organisation.

-{{% /expand%}}
+- **Admin Accounts**: Have the most extensive permissions and are meant for individuals responsible for managing users and critical aspects of the organization.
+Typically, only one admin account is necessary per organization.

-To create a normal account, you need only enter the username and password and press create.
+To set up a normal account, simply input the username and password and proceed to create the account.

-To create an manager or admin account, first ensure that the "Staff" checkbox is checked.
-Without it, the account won't be able to access the Django admin interface.
-Then, select the corresponding user group in the left box and move it to the right, giving the user account the permissions for that account type.
-Done!
+For manager or admin accounts, make sure to mark the "Staff" checkbox to grant admin panel access.
+Then, assign the appropriate user group by moving it to the right box, which provides the necessary permissions for that account type.

 ![groups](/images/ordsys/admin/groups.png)

-Users can also be edited in this window, but doing so will require re-entering their password.
+Existing users can also be edited in this interface, but modifying an account will require resetting the password.

-### Example user setups
+### Example User Setups for an Organization

-An example of users for an organisation can be the following for Klubbverket:

-* Eventmästare - staff account belonging to *admin* group.
-This account is responsible for managing the other accounts.
+Here's an illustrative setup for an organization like Klubbverket:

+- **Eventmästare**: An admin group staff account for overseeing account management.
-* Köksmästare - staff account belonging to *manager* group.
-This account is responsible for adding and removing menu items for each thursday's pub.
+- **Köksmästare**: A manager group staff account for updating the menu for weekly pubs.
-* Bar - normal account used to take orders in the bar.
+- **Bar**: A standard account used at the bar for order taking.
-* Kök - normal account used to prepare orders in the kitchen.
+- **Kök**: A standard account for the kitchen staff to prepare orders.
-* Utebar - normal account used during the battle of the sections when food and drink can be ordered outdoors as well.
+- **Utebar**: A standard account used for outdoor service during events such as the battle of the sections.

+This structure allows for clear delineation of responsibilities and efficient management of the organization's operations within OrdSys.